On the subregular $J$-rings of Coxeter systems

-In this section we review the basic theory of Coxeter systems and Hecke algebras relevant to this paper.
+We recall the construction of asymptotic Hecke algebras from Coxeter systems in this section.
 Out main references are \cite{BB} and \cite{LG}.
-In particular, we define the Hecke algebras over the ring $\Z[v,v\inverse]$ and use a normalization seen in \cite{LG}, where the quadratic relations are $(T_s-v)(T_s+v\inverse)=0$ for all simple reflections $s$.
-Otherwise the treatment is standard and self-contained.
-Readers familiar with these topics may skip this section entirely.
+In particular, when we define Hecke algebras we use a normalization with base ring $\Z[v,v\inverse]$ and with quadratic relations $(T_s-v)(T_s+v\inverse)=0$ for all simple reflections $s\in S$.